All-American Bowl (high school football): By school

-Over 1,000 schools have had at least one player to All-American Bowl rosters and over 20% of have had more than one selection.
+Over 1,000 schools have had at least one player on All-American Bowl rosters and over 20% of have had more than one selection.

-Bradenton (FL) IMG Academy has the most all-time selections with 20, all coming since 2016.
-The only other schools with more than 10 selections are Santa Ana (CA) Mater Dei, Bellflower (CA) St. John Bosco and Fort Lauderdale (FL) American Heritage.
+Bradenton (FL) IMG Academy has the most all-time selections with 22, all coming since 2016.
+The only other schools with more than 10 selections are Santa Ana (CA) Mater Dei, Bellflower (CA) St. John Bosco, Fort Lauderdale (FL) American Heritage, Buford (GA) Buford and Fort Lauderdale (FL) St. Thomas Aquinas.
 IMG Academy also holds the record for most selections in a single year (5) in 2018.